VISION-SJTU/PVMamba/README.md

 **Classification**

-To train QuadMamba models for classification on ImageNet, use the following commands for different configurations:
+To train PVMamba models for classification on ImageNet, use the following commands for different configurations.
+Add --mesa if you want to use mesa training.

 ```bash
 python -m torch.distributed.launch --nnodes=1 --node_rank=0 --nproc_per_node=8 --master_addr="127.0.0.1" --master_port=29501 main.py --cfg </path/to/config> --batch-size 128 --data-path </path/of/dataset> --output /tmp